Medicare Supplement Plan K is one of 10 different Medigap plans and one of the two Medigap plans that has a yearly out-of-pocket limit.

-Medigap policies typically do not cover vision, dental, or hearing health care.
-If you want this type of coverage, consider a Medicare Advantage plan.
+Medigap policies also typically do not cover vision, dental, or hearing services.
+If you want this type of coverage, consider a Medicare Advantage (Part C) plan.

 Medicare Supplement Plan K coverage is one of 10 different Medigap plans to pay for some of the healthcare costs leftover from original Medicare coverage.

 Along with Medicare Supplement Plan L, it is one of the two Medigap plans that include a cap on how much you will spend on Medicare-approved treatments.